 We originate and acquire commercial real estate debt and related instruments generally to be held as long-term investments.
 These assets are classified as loans held-for-investment on the condensed consolidated balance sheets.
-Loans held-for-investment are reported at cost, net of any unamortized acquisition premiums or discounts, loan fees and origination costs as applicable, unless the assets are deemed impaired.
-We also hold CMBS, representing interests in pools of commercial mortgage loans issued by trusts.
+Loans held-for-investment are reported at cost, net of any unamortized acquisition premiums or discounts, loan fees and origination costs as applicable.
+We also hold CMBS, representing interests in commercial mortgage and mezzanine loans issued by trusts.

-The following tables provide a summary of our portfolio as ofJune 30, 2018:
+The following tables provide a summary of our portfolio as ofJune 30, 2019: